Skip to main content

 Setting a Custom Domain

-You can set a custom domain from the Rigbox dashboard or via the API.
+You can set a custom domain from the Rigbox dashboard or with the CLI.

 Using the Dashboard